Anti-communism: Religions

-Buddhists
+Buddhism

 Thích Huyền Quang was a prominent Vietnamese Buddhist monk and anti-communist dissident.
 In 1977, Quang wrote a letter to Prime Minister Phạm Văn Đồng detailing accounts of oppression by the Marxist–Leninist regime.
 For this, he and five other senior monks were arrested and detained.
-In 1982, Quang was arrested and subsequently placed under permanent house arrest for opposition to government policy after publicly denouncing the establishment of the state-controlled Vietnam Buddhist Church.
+In 1982, Quang was arrested and subsequently placed under permanent house arrest for opposition to government policy after publicly denouncing the establishment of the state-controlled Vietnam Buddhist Sangha.
 Thích Quảng Độ was a Vietnamese Buddhist monk and an anti-communist dissident.
 In January 2008, the Europe-based magazine A Different View chose Thích Quảng Độ as one of the 15 Champions of World Democracy.